A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Introduction

-Our algorithm is based on a proof of Bellenbaum and Diestel, in particular, on the proof of Theorem~3 in~\cite{bellenbaum2002two}.
-The proof of Bellenbaum and Diestel shows that if a tree decomposition has a bag that is not ``lean'',\footnote{We omit the definition of ``lean'' because it is ultimately not used in our algorithm.} then this bag can be split in a manner that improves the tree decomposition.
-In particular, if we split a bag of size $w+1$ in a tree decomposition of width $w$, then the splitting does not increase the width of the decomposition and decreases the number of bags of size $w+1$.
+\paragraph{Outline of the algorithm} Our algorithm is based on applying incremental improvement operations to a tree decomposition.
+These improvement operations are inspired by a proof of Bellenbaum and Diestel~\cite{DBLP:journals/cpc/BellenbaumD02}, in particular, by the proof of Theorem~3 therein.
+This proof shows that if a tree decomposition has a bag that is not ``lean'',\footnote{We omit the definition of ``lean'' because it is ultimately not used in our algorithm.} then the tree decomposition can be improved by a specific improvement operation.
+We generalize this improvement operation, and show that with our operation a tree decomposition can be improved as long as its width is larger than $2k+1$, where $k$ is the treewidth of the graph.